FAQs

 What CLE credits will I receive, and when will I receive them?

-Mentors are entitled to a total of 12 CLE credit hours per NLTP mentoring term.
-The CLE credit hours consist of 10 regular credit hours, 1 Ethics hour, and 1 Professionalism hour, and will appear on your CLE transcript this way.
-These hours cover all of your MCLE requirements for one MCLE cycle.
-You will receive the 12 CLE credits once your mentee successfully completes the NLTP term and you sign off on their Completion Certificate which will not appear on your NLTP dashboard until approximately 3-4 weeks before the end of the NLTP cycle.
+You will receive the 6 CLE credits once your mentee successfully completes the NLTP term and you sign off on their mentor NLTP Completion Certification Form which will not appear on your NLTP dashboard until approximately 3-4 weeks before the end of the NLTP cycle.
+Once you have submitted this, please send an email to mentoring@utahbar.org to have your CLEs added.

 My mentee has finished all the requirements for the NLTP.
 How do I sign off on their NLTP Completion Certificate?